-To build up a nested IF formula that reflects this logic, we start by testing to see if the score is below 64.
-If TRUE, we return "F".
-If FALSE, we move into the next IF function.
-This time, we test to see if the score is less than 73.
-If TRUE, we return "D".
-If FALSE, we move into yet another IF function.
-And so on.
+If the result is TRUE, we return "F".
+If the result is FALSE, we move into the next IF function.
+This time, we test to see if the score is less than 73:

 You can see that it's important in this case to move in one direction, either low to high, or high to low.
-This allows us to return a result whenever a test returns TRUE, because we know that the previous tests have returned FALSE.
+This allows us to return a result whenever a test returns TRUE, because we know that any previous tests already returned FALSE.

 Making nested IFs easier to read

 By their nature, nested IF formulas can be hard to read.
-If this bothers you, you can add line breaks inside the formula to "line up" the tests and results.
-This video explains how to add line breaks to a nested if.
+To make a nested IF easier to understand, you can add line breaks inside the formula to "line up" the tests and results line this:

 = IF(C5<64,"F", IF(C5<73,"D", IF(C5<85,"C", IF(C5<95,"B", "A"))))